Procrastination. Whining. Frustration. Crying. Self-doubt.

 I can’t say enough about how this program has helped my daughter.
 In fact, we’re now back to using our original reading curriculum by alternating between Reading Eggs and “the book” each day because she said she felt ready to work in it again.
 She strengthened her reading skills and her confidence with these reading games and I’m ever grateful.

 But enough about us!
 You can check it out for yourself with a 4-week free trial for Reading Eggs.
-This offer expires 10/6/2017, so don’t miss out!
+This offer will expire, so don’t miss out!

 >>> Reading Eggs *Free* 4-Week Trial <<<